 “I was a national merit scholar and got a full scholarship so my parents paid room and board for my bachelors.
 My parents also saved in a 529 plan which paid the first semester of out-of-state tuition for my masters.
-And I used money I earned as a teacher’s assistant, intern, etc. to finance the rest and later become in-state so I never needed student loans.”
+And I used the money I earned as a teacher’s assistant, intern, etc. to finance the rest.
+I later become in-state so I never needed student loans.”

 Now let’s see what else we can learn from the interview outside grandma’s advice.

 - Don’t just follow your passion, choose a career that you love AND pays well.
 I think it’s wise of her to follow the career path of her dad because it pays more.

 - Start investing early while you are young.
 Your savings will have more time to compound.
 You’ll become financially independent much sooner.

 - It pays to be frugal.
 If you continue to live like a college student, you’ll have more money to invest.
 Lifestyle over-inflation is the ultimate net worth killer.